guettli/git-tips/README.md

 git switch -
 ```

+You could use [tagging](https://git-scm.com/book/en/v2/Git-Basics-Tagging) for this, too.
+But I prefer above solution.

 ## Don't be afraid to to delete your local branch

 Imagine you did some strange things on your local branch "foo",